Desmonddesco/Assignment/README.md

+Firebase demo link, MYSQL Database is not working on demo, https://survey-111.web.app/

 Project Summary: The project is a user survey application that allows users to fill out a survey with their personal details and preferences.
 The survey results are then stored in a MySQL database, and users can view survey statistics such as total surveys completed,